johngeorgewright/ts-mono-repo/packages/generator/README.md

 ## Usage

-From the root of the mono-repo run:
+From the root of the mono-repo run: `yarn package:generate`

-1. `yarn build:generator` (this only needs to be run on first checking out the project and any modifications made to this package)
-1. `yarn generate:package`

-To remove a package, run `yarn remove:package`
+To remove a package, run `yarn package:remove`